Archive for February, 2011

 Medical research has shown that those who are currently obese with a body mass index (BMI) of 30-40 will likely remain so without intervention.
 Obesity, the second leading cause of preventable death in the has been shown to have a correlation to life-threatening conditions such as heart disease, diabetes mellitus Type II, and high blood […]

-Obesity Linked to High-Fat Meals and Heart Disease
+Obesity, High-Fat Meals, and Heart Disease Risk